Combating Trafficking in Persons: A Regional Project for the Near East and North Africa

 Over the course of their 3-week program, visitors made stops at the following destinations, where meetings were focused on specific aspects of larger project themes.
 The group visited five cities to see how trafficking in persons questions are addressed in different parts of the United States.

 Washington, DC: In the nation's capital, visitors were introduced to theories and frameworks that situated responses to trafficking in persons (TIP) in larger American and global contexts.
 Meetings with major federal departments, including the Department of Labor (DOL) and Department of Homeland Security (DHS), discussed national responses to TIP activities, including the "Blue Campaign" on raising public awareness, and DOL research mechanisms for identifying preventative indicators of labor trafficking.
-At Polaris, visitors learned how the National Human Trafficking Hotline connects survivors to services across the country, Visitors appreciated the high-level meetings across agencies that outlined federal activities to combat TIP.
+At Polaris, visitors learned how the National Human Trafficking Hotline connects survivors to services across the country, Visitors appreciated the curated meetings across agencies that outlined federal activities to combat TIP.

 Raleigh, NC: Heading south, visitors explored how grassroots activism, law enforcement and academia address TIP, providing them with diverse perspectives in their first city stop outside of Washington, DC.
 Visitors heard presentations from NC Stop Human Trafficking, discussing the NGO's relationship with local migrant farmworkers in the community, as well as speakers from Project NO REST in the University if North Carolina's School of Social Work, which recently piloted a series of human trafficking intervention programs across the state.
 The variety of ways different industries work to combat TIP activities served as a valuable first step in understanding national approaches to countering TIP.
 The warm welcome they received during home hospitality with local families was a highlight of their time in Raleigh.